When You Get Mad! (Anger Management for Kids)

 - Walk away.
 Walk to the side.
 Pace back and forth.
 This is a good way to help when you stub your toe or hurt your arm.
 It helps ease the pain while you let the anger out.

 - Close your eyes and grit your teeth.
 Then let yourself relax.
 This helps you calm down and think.

 These actions may seem easy, but they are not.
 You may need to practice them with friends or your parents.
 But they are important because they give you control.
 Once you have control, you can think about what made you mad.
 When you can think with a calm head, you can take care of what the problem is.

 Did you bump your head?
 Then call an adult to make sure that you are not badly hurt.

 Did another kid yell a mean comment to you?
 When you have control you can walk away or just roll your eyes or go tell your parents.
 If the comment was truly hurtful, you can talk about it with friends or family or a special adult—yelling back makes you just as hurtful as the person who hurt you.

 Many adults go through life struggling with their anger.
 They get in trouble.
-They sometimes go to jail.
+This can often be made worse when they express their anger on social media.
+Some people go to jail.
 Many never learn to be the boss of their anger.
 They pay a big price for that.
 You are better than that—or you can be—when you learn what to do when you get mad.